Offering personalized customer service

-Personalizing customer service with data
+Personalising customer service with data

-First, you may need to take a bird’s eye view of your customer service concept and customer journey to really see in which processes and interactions personalization makes sense.
+First, you may need to take a bird’s eye view of your customer service concept and customer journey to really see in which processes and interactions personalisation makes sense.
 After that, you need to understand if you have the necessary data and in which systems you collect it.

 Gathering data is done in various ways.
 Secure portals allow you to gather data on the customer with regards to who they are, where they are in the purchasing process, the web pages or products they may have visited or the previous customer service cases they have had with the company.
-Pre-chat windows and chatbots can gather data on the customer and pass through to the customer service agent or CRM system.
+Pre-chat windows and chatbots can gather data on the customer and pass it through to the customer service agent or CRM system.

-To gain a better understanding of your customers’ needs, you can also ask them directly about what they are interested in and what channels they would like to use for different customer service scenarios.
+To gain a better understanding of your customer’s needs, you can also ask them directly about what they are interested in and what channels they would like to use for different customer service scenarios.
 You can even conduct a survey or ask customers to join your workshop since you need that first-hand information.

-Personalized customer service experience
+Personalised customer service experience

-It can be wise to start with a smaller scope involving a limited number of customers and service channels — for example, self-service — and to plan out in advance what kind of personalized customer service experience you are aiming to achieve.
+It can be wise to start with a smaller scope involving a limited number of customers and service channels — for example, self-service — and to plan out in advance what kind of personalised customer service experience you are aiming to achieve.

-Personalized customer service examples
+Personalised customer service examples

-A typical example of personalization is a web store.
+A typical example of personalisation is a web store.
 First, you identify a user as either your existing customer or a potential customer, and then you adjust what they see based on this information.
-For a returning customer, you may show product or service recommendations based on their past behavior; for a potential customer, you may show marketing content or a promotion to help them convert into a customer.
+For a returning customer, you may show product or service recommendations based on their past behaviour; for a potential customer, you may show marketing content or a promotion to help them convert into a customer.